Terms and Conditions

 4.1 The contracting parties commit themselves to mutual loyalty.

-4.2 The contracting parties mutually commit themselves to take all precautions that are suitable to prevent the independence of commissioned third parties and employees of the contractor from being jeopardised.
-This applies in particular to offers made by the client for employment or the acceptance of orders for its own account.
+4.2 The contracting parties mutually commit themselves to take all precautions that are suitable to prevent the independence of commissioned third parties and employees of the contractor from being jeopardized.
+This applies in particular to offers from the client for employment or the acceptance of orders on its own account.

 5. Reporting/reporting obligation